ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 in the group.
 Note that the actual security level MAY be lower.
 See the security considerations in {{I-D.irtf-cfrg-voprf}} for examples.

+The COMMIT parameter refers to whether the first round of the issuance phase of the protocol is necessary.
+When this set to false, the client ignores the first message and uses a null value for the state parameter sent by the server.

 ## PP(OPRF2)

 - OPRF2 = OPRF(decaf448, SHA-512)
 - ID = 0x0001
+- COMMIT = false
 - Maximum security provided: 224 bits

 ## PP(OPRF4)

 - OPRF4 = OPRF(P-384, SHA-512)
 - ID = 0x0002
+- COMMIT = false
 - Maximum security provided: 192 bits

 ## PP(OPRF5)

 - OPRF5 = OPRF(P-521, SHA-512)
 - ID = 0x0003
+- COMMIT = false
 - Maximum security provided: 256 bits

 # Extensions framework policy {#extensions}